CoAxLab/azad/README.md

 We come at ANN design as scientists and humanists.
 Meaning we take three strong philosophical stances:

 1. ANNs should help people, not replace them.
 2. To win in the long-term ANNs and science must create a close virtuous cycle of improvement.
 Principled science--psychology, biology, neuroscience--should directly inform ANN design.
-ANN results should directly inform science outcomes.
+ANN results should directly inform science.
 3. ANNs must help us understand our problems better.
 This means an ANN must always be able to explain itself to a person.

 # Dependencies